 IPVanish isn’t the best option if you’re into media streaming.
-However, it unblocks Netflix, so some of you should be covered nonetheless.
+However, it unblocks Netflix and Disney+, so some of you should be covered nonetheless.
 Our Score: 4/10.

 We’re sure that many of you want to know if IPVanish can unblock Netflix.
-This is why we’ve decided to test IPVanish’s capabilities of unblocking several hugely popular services.
+Well, you’ll be happy to know that we’ve tested it with a number of popular streaming services.

 |Amazon Prime Video||NO|